latenitefilms/BRAWToolbox/docs/how-to-use.md

 ![](static/install-24.png)

-To modify the metadata of a BRAW clip, you can double click on one of the Multicam Clips, to open it in the **Angle Editor**:
+To modify the RAW parameters of a BRAW clip, you can double click on one of the Multicam Clips, to open it in the **Angle Editor**:

 ![](static/install-25.png)